o-ran-sc/ric-plt-rtmgr/README.md

   2. `manifests/rtmgr/rtmgr-dep.yaml`: instantiates the `rtmgr` deployment in the `example` namespace
   3. `manifests/rtmgr/rtmgr-svc.yaml`: creates the `rtmgr` service in `example` namespace

+**NOTE:** The above manifest files will deploy routing manager with NBI as httpRESTful which would not succeed unless there is an xapp manager running at the defined xm-url.
+The solution is either to deploy a real XAPP manager before deploying routing-manager or start the mock xmgr as mentioned in [Testing](#testing-and-troubleshoting).

 ### Testing and Troubleshoting
 Routing Manager's behaviour can be tested using the mocked xApp Manager, traffic generator xApp and receiver xApp.